Jira’s product name is certainly interesting – it’s a truncation of Gojira, the Japanese word for Godzilla.

 Jira also allows for agile reporting, with team members given the choice of more than a dozen report types to ensure that their data can be crunched and displayed exactly as a project requires.
 Customisable roadmaps allow team members to monitor a project's progress, and there are features enabling communication with outside stakeholders.

 Pricing, as you might expect, is also flexible.
-Small teams of up to ten start at $10 per month, with $7 per user per month additional cost for up to 100 more users.
-After this threshold, it costs $5 per extra user per month up to 150 users and then $1.10 per user per month for each additional user over 250.
+For small teams of up to ten, Jira's monthly plans start from free.
+After this threshold, it costs $7 per user per month up to 5000 users.
 Support is available via phone and email.

 Small, medium and large businesses